Everything you ever wanted to know about the Family Coronaviridae

 Menthol and Eucalyptus oils can provide relief from nasal congestion by causing a cool sensation in the nose.
 Local anaesthetic action also helps relieves sore throat and coughs.
 These oils also have antimicrobial activity that may help to inhibit infection of the upper respiratory tract.

-Is there any hope for the eradication of the common cold?
+hope for the eradication of the common cold?

 Although there has been much research done on the common cold and potential cures, the prospects of eradicating the common cold all together are slim.